rduinkerken/configurations/.gitconfig/README.md

 (lazy, might not contain every command)

-### `git statusnum`
-  - Performs the cheeky `git status` but adds a number in front of the file.
-  - Other commands can interact with this file number.

----

-### `git addnum`
+## git fadd

-  - Performs the good'ol `git add` on a file based on file number.
+- Performs `git add` using fzf to select files to add

----

-### `git resetnum`
-  - Performs `git reset` on the file based on file number.
-(The "Unstaged changes after reset: <filename>" is lying btw)

----

-### `git diffnum`
-  - Performs `git diff` on a file based on file number.
+## git frestore

+- Performs `git restore` using fzf to select files to restore

+## git fclean

+- Performs `git clean` using fzf to select files to clean

 ## `git amend`

 - Performs `git commit --amend --no-edit`, would ya look at that 😎

 ## `git diffs`

 - Performs `git difftool -y` (split screen differences)

 ## `git aliases`

 - Shows list of aliases in terminal

 ## `git bh`

 - Show list of all branches + latest commit message + time ago + author

 ## `git undolocal`

 - Performs `git reset --hard HEAD` to remove local tracked files. (untracked files are not deleted)

 ## `git co` (dependant of fzf > fuzzy finder) (if you have chocolatey: choco install fzf)

 - Makes it so you can fuzzy find through your branches and easily checkout a selected branch